-Your experience may be different but I felt completely comfortable being honest about my decisions and beliefs with my midwife.
+Your experience with a midwife vs OBGYN may be different but I felt completely comfortable being honest about my decisions and beliefs with my midwife.

 When I told my midwife I would not take prenatal vitamins but rather was following a Weston Price Ancestral Health Diet For Pregnant And Nursing Mothers — she didn't even bat an eye.

 When I told her my folate intake was coming from eating liver.
 That I was taking cod liver oil.
 That I was drinking raw milk and fermented raw milk kefir smoothies, she didn't treat me like an imbecile or attempt to lecture me.